 ... and that's the one and done workout in a nutshell.

 Yes.
 A few minutes worth of exercise each day can help maintain / improve your health and fitness.
-If you are still skeptical, just give it a try... when you finally catch your breath, notice how much a few minutes of pure intensity can do to your mind and body.
-If you are the type that never seems to be able to fit a good workout in, this program might be IT for you.
-A few minutes worth of something will always beat doing nothing.
+If you are still skeptical, just give it a try... when you finally catch your breath, notice how much a few minutes of intensity can do to your mind and body.
+If you are the type that never seems to be able to fit a good workout in, this program might be it for you.

 GET the ONE & DONE Workout Program HERE